 - Master of Information and Data Science (MIDS)

 - Master of Science in Data Science (MSDS)

 - Graduate Certificate in Data Science

 - Online Certificate in Data Science

 Core Curriculum Content

-While the coursework varies in different Master’s programs, the core courses will cover essential skills required for data science positions.
-All programs will cover these topics:
+The coursework varies in different master’s programs, but you’ll find that the core courses offered in all of them will cover essential skills required for data science positions.
+Those subjects will include:

 - Applied regression and time series analysis

 - Machine learning and artificial intelligence